|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On August 13, 1945 returned to Midway ending her seventh war patrol.
 For World War II service, Aspro earned seven battle stars.

-On September 1, 1945 departed Midway and ten days later arrived at San Francisco.
+On September 1, 1945 departed Midway and ten days later reached San Francisco.
 On January 30, 1946 placed out of commission and entered the Pacific Reserve Fleet berthed at Mare Island.
 On July 6, 1951 recommissioned and based at San Diego for two years off California.
 On November 9, 1953 again placed into reserve status at Mare Island and decommissioned on April 30, 1954.

 On May 5, 1957 again recommissioned and had a shakedown cruise.
 On June 8, 1954 resumed active service off the west coast.
 In 1959 used in the filming for the Hollywood movie Battle of the Coral Sea (1959) with scenes filmed aboard Aspro with lead actor Cliff Robertson.
 Afterwards operated in the western Pacific until the middle of 1959 and returned to San Diego on January 22, 1960.

-Afterwards, overhauled and redesignated AGSS-309 and continued to operate off the west coast.
+Afterwards, overhauled and redesignated AGSS-309 and continued to operate off the west coast of the United States.
 Finally, on September 1, 1962 decommissioned.
 On October 9, 1962 struck from the Navy registry.

 On November 16, 1962 sunk as a target by a single torpedo mark 37 fired by USS Pomodon (SS-486) as part of a service weapons test that impacted on the port side amidships and sank in 17 minutes in 630 fathoms roughly 16 miles off San Diego.

 Aspro is listed on the Allied Submarine Plaque at Fremantle.